Where can I find information on the Security Council's consideration of women, peace and security?

 - Preventing Conflict, Transforming Justice, Securing the Peace: Global Study on the implementation of Security Council resolution 1325 (2000) (no symbol, linked below)

-The Repertoire of the Practice of the Security Council provides a overview of the Security Council's process in creating the thematic agenda item "Women and Peace and Security".
+The Repertoire of the Practice of the Security Council provides an overview of the Security Council's process in creating the thematic agenda item "Women and Peace and Security".

-Security Council meeting records,resolutions, and presidential statements on "Women and Peace and Security" can be found by searching UNBISNet, the Library's catalogue.
+Security Council meeting records, resolutions, and presidential statements on "Women and Peace and Security" can be found by searching the United Nations Digital Library, the online catalogue of UN documents and publications.
 Suggested searches include:

 - "women in armed conflicts"